-3. Align the notches on the CPU to the notches in the socket, and lower the processor straight down into the socket.
+4. Carefully pick up the CPU cooler.
+Align the notches on the CPU to the notches in the socket, and also align the mounting dowels to the holes in the clip.
+When ready, lower the processor and cooler straight down into the socket.